mivaecommerce/flex-components/guides/duplicating-mmx-components.md

 	1. `templates/flex-initialization-template-dup-featured-product.mvt`
 	1. `templates/flex-instance-template-dup-featured-product.mvt`
 1. `$ mmt push --notes "updated foo"` to push your changes up
-1. Preview your changes and repeat mmt pushes unil you are finished
+1. Preview your changes and repeat mmt pushes until you are finished

 ### Distribute your component